zaitra/vesna_experiment/README.md

 The only dependency so far is the Spinnaker SDK Python wheel.
 It can be found [here](https://www.flir.eu/products/spinnaker-sdk/?vertical=machine+vision&segment=iis).

+You should preferably look for "spinnaker_python-3.1.0.79-cp310-cp310-win_amd64.whl", and place it in a dependencies/PySpin/ folder in the root of the project.

 ### Installation
-All libraries should be fetchable by [poetry](https://python-poetry.org/).
+All remaining necessary libraries should be fetchable by [poetry](https://python-poetry.org/).

 To get poetry, you can install it by pip (Make sure it is separate from the main environment):